Posted on October 02 2018

 Diamond Face Shape

-Your chiseled appearance can sometimes make it difficult to find a style that’s safe from causing an overly angled, or contrarily, bit rounded appearance.
+With a diamond face shape, it can sometimes be difficult to find a style that’s safe from causing an overly angled, or contrarily, bit rounded appearance.
 You’re going to want to find styles that don’t add any excess volume but still keep some texture in the mix.
 For you, I would suggest the APP by Ellen Wille.
 I like that this piece keeps things light and wispy, and is styled to frame the temple area in a subtle and trendy way.